XSS flaw, what is it and how to protect it?

 • strip_tags (), this function removes all tags.

-I hope you were able to learn something from this article, and understand the danger of the XSS flaw!
+I hope you can learn something from this article, and understand the danger of the XSS flaw!

-If not, think about sharing this post on Facebook or Twitter, that would make me really happy! 😉
+Otherwise, consider sharing this post on Facebook ou Twitter, that would really make me happy! 😉